It’s difficult to know where to start when writing about Florence (Firenze) and Fiesole.

 What has become less pleasant over the years is the ever increasing hordes of tourists taking selfies.

-It’s become almost impossible to take a picture, especially this year.
+It’s become almost impossible to take a picture, especially in 2016.
 The sculpture we dubbed Elvis on a Turtle was a magnet for the selfie takers.

 Still I always come back even if it’s just to see the beautiful tower of the Palazzo Vecchio.
 And every once in a while you get the perfect picture.

-So this past September I suggested stopping there on our way ‘home’ (our apartment on Piazza Santo Spirito).
+So in September 2016 I suggested stopping there on our way ‘home’ (our apartment on Piazza Santo Spirito) from Fiesole.
 It was unusually hot and we had been walking from Piazza San Marco and were frazzled and sweaty.
 I think dawdling over Campari spritzes and snacks for more than an hour was the high point of the day for my niece.

 And speaking of Piazza Santo Spirito, I’ve read that it is one of the more ‘authentic’ piazzas, meaning less touristy I presume, and it’s definitely worth a visit.
 Having an apartment there wasn’t the greatest experience, however, because of the constant noise until very late.
 But on weekends there’s an interesting mercato with everything from food to clothes.